MileHacker Logo

 Aguas Termales de Liriuni

-Natural hot springs located approximately 25 kilometers from Cochabamba.
+Natural hot springs found roughly 25 km from Cochabamba.
 These present therapeutic mineral waters in a natural setting.
-You can reach them by taxi or local transport for a half-day or full-day excursion.
+You can reach them by taxi or local transport for a half-half-day or full-day-day excursion.

 Yoga & Meditation

 While limited within the city center, some studios feature yoga and meditation classes.
-Retreats focused on wellness and mindfulness may be found in the quieter, rural areas surrounding Cochabamba, creating a peaceful environment.
+Retreats focused on wellness and mindfulness you may find in the calmer, rural areas surrounding Cochabamba, creating a peaceful environment.

 Traditional Healing Practices